seg-fault123/grocery_store_mad2/README.md

 ### Project Structure
 The project is divided into two main directories:
 * `backend/` : This directory contains the code to run the backend tasks.
-    * `app.py` : The file that initializes the Flask Application for backend tasks.
+    * `app.py` : The file initializes the Flask Application for backend tasks.
     * `celeryconfig.py` : contains the configuration for initializing the celery instance
-    * `application/` : This directory contains the helper modeules that are required by the app.
+    * `application/` : This directory contains the helper modules required by the app.
-        * `admin_api.py` : Code for end points specific to the Admin in the app.
+        * `admin_api.py` : Code for endpoints specific to the Admin in the app.
-        * `api.py` : code for initializing the JWTManager and api instance.
+        * `api.py` : code for initializing the JWTManager and API instance.
-        * `customer_api.py` : Code for end points specific to the Customer in the app.
+        * `customer_api.py` : Code for endpoints specific to the Customer in the app.
-        * `database.py` : code for initializing the database instance for the app.
+        * `database.py` : code for initializing the app database instance.
         * `models.py` : ORMs for the database.
         * `my_mail.py`: code for sending the mails.
-        * `store_manager.py` : Code for end points specific to the Store Manager in the app.
+        * `store_manager.py` : Code for endpoints specific to the Store Manager in the app.
         * `tasks.py` : code for doing asynchronous tasks for celery.
         * `worker.py` : Initialize a celery worker